PRAXIS: Integrating Program Analysis with Observability for Root-Cause Analysis: Terminology

 \section{Terminology}

-\textbf{Root cause analysis (RCA).} Following the understanding espoused in~\cite{google_sre_2016}, RCA is the diagnostic process that (a) identifies the microservice responsible for the incident, and (b) the statement(s), function(s), or configuration(s) identifying the origin of the incident, and (c) provide a concise reasoning of its manifestation to facilitate remediation.
+\textbf{Root cause analysis (RCA).} Following the understanding espoused in~\cite{google_sre_2016}, RCA is the diagnostic process that (1) identifies the microservice responsible for the incident and (2) the statement(s), function(s), or configuration(s) identifying the origin of the incident, and (3) provides concise reasoning about its propagation and manifestation to facilitate remediation.

-\textbf{Service dependency graph (\sgraph)} Service dependency graph of a cloud application is a directed graph with nodes representing individual microservices or associated resources (e.g., pods, configMaps) and directed edges showing the dependency between them.
+\textbf{Service dependency graph (\sgraph).} The service dependency graph of a cloud application is a directed graph with nodes representing individual microservices and directed edges showing the dependency between them.
 In any given interval, the graph represents the current dynamics among the microservices.

-\textbf{Program dependence graph (\graph).} A directed graph that captures microservice program structure~\cite{ferrante1987pdg}, the nodes are hammock blocks~\cite{fubo_hammock_2004,johnson_pst_1994} and the edges are data, control, and call dependencies.
+\textbf{Program dependence graph (\graph).} A directed graph that captures microservice program structure~\cite{ferrante1987pdg}; the nodes are hammock blocks~\cite{fubo_hammock_2004,johnson_pst_1994} and the edges are data, control, and call dependencies.

-\textbf{Hammock block.} A hammock block is used to restructure unstructured code into a structured block format into a single-entry-single-exit (SESE) region~\cite{fubo_hammock_2004,johnson_pst_1994}.
+\textbf{Hammock block.} A hammock block restructures unstructured code into a structured block corresponding to a single-entry, single-exit (SESE) region in code~\cite{fubo_hammock_2004,johnson_pst_1994}.

-\textbf{Observability.} Observability with respect to microservices is the ability to understand the internal state of a distributed system by examining its generated data (e.g, logs, metrics, events, and distributed traces) via data analysis to gain real-time insights.
+\textbf{Observability.} In microservices, observability is the ability to infer the distributed system’s internal state from its generated data (e.g., logs, metrics, events, and distributed traces), enabling real-time insight through analysis.

 \textbf{Code context.} Code context refers to code-related information.